gladstone-institutes/awesome/README.md

 # awesome
 A curated list of resources that members of our group have found useful, as inspired by [awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning).
+Feel free to update!

 ## Gladstone and Alums
 * [Gladstone Institutes GitHub Group](https://github.com/gladstone-institutes)